|Neuropathy: An Early and Devastating Diabetic Complication|

 The vagus nerve also regulates heartbeat.
 It is possible that damaged vagus nerves may have something to do with the high incidence of fatal heart attack in people with diabetes, who may have abnormal heart beats which cause sudden cardiac death.

-The way you do this is surprisingly simple but very effective.
-Read about it here: How To Get Your Blood Sugar Under Control
+The way you eliminate the high post-meal blood sugars that are damaging your nerves is surprisingly simple but very effective.
+Read about it here:

 Doctors who tell you this level of control is unnecessary are telling you that they have fallen way behind in their education about diabetes.
 Such doctors are very dangerous to your health.
 They aren't the ones who will lose a limb by following outdated advice.
 You are!

 Tylenol is one medication that may help with the nerve pain caused by healing nerves.
-Just be careful not to overdo the doses, as too much Tylenol is hard on your liver and kidneys and NEVER DRINK when you are taking Tylenol as the combination of Tylenol and alcohol can destroy your liver.
+Just be careful not to overdo the doses, as too much Tylenol is hard on your liver and kidneys and NEVER DRINK when you are taking Tylenol.
+The combination of Tylenol and alcohol can destroy your liver.

 that he's found it is possible to reverse impotence caused by diabetic nerve damage in his patients, but not the damage to the arteries.